imksprateek/Flask-JovianCareers/README.md

 # Jovian Careers

-Welcome to Jovian Careers, a Flask-driven website with a frontend built using HTML and CSS.
+Welcome to Jovian Careers, a Flask-driven website with a frontend built using HTML, CSS and Bootstrap.
 This repository contains the source code and resources for building and deploying the Jovian Careers website.

 ## Table of Contents